davidmyriel/cx-dave-mkdocs/docs/getting-started/index.md

 Coralogix is a cloud-based, SaaS analytics and monitoring platform that combines  [logs, metrics, and traces](https://coralogix.com/blog/understand-three-pillars-observability/)  to gain full observability into your system using one tool.
 The platform ingests data from any digital source and transforms it using our  [core features](https://coralogix.com/docs/coralogix-features-tour/), allowing you to fully understand your system, analyze that data efficiently, and respond to incidents before they become problems.

 To get started with Coralogix, sign up for a free account and import your system’s telemetry.
-Once data is ingested by our platform, you can use our core features to obtain full observability in your Coralogix dashboard.
+Once logs, metrics, and traces are ingested by our platform, you can use our core features to obtain full observability in your Coralogix dashboard.

 ![getting-started-1](assets/getting-started-1.png)